ibexa/documentation-developer/docs/tutorials/generic_field_type/creating_a_point2d_field_type.md

 This tutorial will show you how to use the Generic Field Type as a template for a custom Field Type.
 You will:

-- Create a custom Point 2D Field Type with two coordinates as an input e.g. (4,5)
+- Create a custom Point 2D Field Type with two coordinates as input, e.g. (4,5)
 - Register the new Field Type as a service and define its template
 - Add basic validation to your Point 2D
-- Add a data migration to the Field Type so you will be able to easily change its output
+- Add data migration to the Field Type so you will be able to easily change its output

 ## Steps